 To supplement the visual-heavy main courses, Rosetta Stone employs a sophisticated speech recognition system.
-This feature teaches you to speak Spanish by reinforcing practice with reading and speaking.
-This feature is a blessing for auditory learners and moves away from vocabulary to focus on pronunciation and conversation skills.
+Other learn Spanish programs present the word to you first in writing, while this section in Rosetta Stone only uses an image, so you recall the word on your own rather than read a prompt or script.
+It's also a blessing for auditory learners because it moves away from vocabulary and focuses on pronunciation and conversation skills.
 This tool works by presenting Spanish words and phrases for you practice, and it gives immediate feedback based on your pronunciation and accent.
 Rosetta Stone focuses on the fundamental sounds common to Spanish words to improve your pronunciation.

 The best Spanish software doesn’t chain you to a desktop.
 Rosetta Stone provides a mobile app that allows you to continue learning on the go.
 This feature is helpful because you can still learn Spanish even if you do not have a lot of time to sit down in front of the computer.
-Listening to Spanish lessons on the go brings language learning into the real world, training you to think in Spanish out of the lesson's confined context.
+Listening to Spanish lessons on the go brings language learning into the real world, training you to think in Spanish outside of the software’s confined context.
 Rosetta Stone offers an online version of the application as well.
 You can conveniently access it and learn Spanish words anywhere you have an internet connection.

 Rosetta Stone covers reading, writing, speaking, pronunciation and grammar through its total program.
 However, each format is incomplete without the other pieces of the program.
 Rosetta Stone is effective, but only with frequent practice and use of the whole program.
 The good news is that between online tutoring and mobile compatibility, you can learn Spanish outside of your home or classroom.